Top 5 most popular short hikes in Sedona, AZ

 • Distance: 4.1 miles, out-and-back

-• Elevation Gain: 620 feet (more if you climb to explore the cave)
+• Elevation Gain: 620 feet (more if you climb to the cave)

-• Why it’s awesome: there are several things to see including the Seven Sacred Pools, Soldier Pass Arch, and a secret cave
+• Why it’s awesome: Multiple natural landmarks, including Devil’s Kitchen, the Seven Sacred Pools, Soldier Pass Arch, and a secret cave.

 soldiers pass landscape